-- RPAs may write prescriptions and fiscal orders when delegated by the supervising physician.
-The Medicaid beneficiary must be under the care of the physician responsible for the supervision of the RPA. - Once registered by the DEA as a "mid-level practitioner", RPAs may write for schedule III, IV and V controlled substances in the outpatient setting, subject to any limitations imposed by the supervising physician and/or clinic or hospital where such prescribing may occur. - The prescription form must include: - the imprinted name of the RPA; - ▶ the name of the supervising physician; - the practice address and telephone number; - the RPA's signature followed by the designation RPA; - the RPA's New York State Registration number; and - the supervising physician's license number or eMedNY provider identification number (except when readily available in the pharmacy records). - RPAs are not authorized to issue prescriptions for Schedule II controlled substances. - RPAs must use their supervising physician's eMedNY provider or license number when requesting prior authorization for drugs or supplies. - CNPs and midwives may write prescriptions (including Schedule II, III, IV and V controlled substances) and fiscal orders.
+- ➤ RPAs may write prescriptions and fiscal orders when delegated by the supervising physician.
+The Medicaid beneficiary must be under the care of the physician responsible for the supervision of the RPA. - Once registered by the DEA as a "mid-level practitioner," RPAs may write for schedule II, III, IV and V controlled substances in the outpatient setting, subject to any limitations imposed by the supervising physician and/or clinic or hospital where such prescribing may occur.

+- The prescription form must include: - the imprinted or stamped name of the RPA; - the name of the supervising physician; - the practice address and telephone number; - the RPA's signature followed by the designation RPA; - ▶ the RPA's New York State Registration number; and - ▶ the supervising physician's license number or eMedNY provider identification number (except when readily available in the pharmacy records). - RPAs must use their supervising physician's eMedNY provider or license number when requesting prior authorization for drugs or supplies. - CNPs and midwives may write prescriptions (including Schedule II, III, IV and V controlled substances) and fiscal orders. - The prescription form must include: - ▶ the name of the CNP or midwife; - the office address and telephone number; - ▶ the CNP's signature; - the CNP's license number (except when readily available in the pharmacy records); and - the DEA number when prescribing controlled substances. - Certified optometrists may write prescriptions and fiscal orders limited to those agents as defined in Section 7101-A of the New York State Education Law. - The prescription form must include: - the imprinted or stamped name of the optometrist; - office address and telephone number; - ▶ license number (except when readily available in the pharmacy records).